alibaba/higress/README_EN.md

    English | <a href="README.md">中文<a/>
 </p>

-Higress is a next-generation cloud-native gateway based on Alibaba's internal gateway practices.
+Higress is a cloud-native api gateway based on Alibaba's internal gateway practices.

 Powered by [Istio](https://github.com/istio/istio) and [Envoy](https://github.com/envoyproxy/envoy), Higress realizes the integration of the triple gateway architecture of traffic gateway, microservice gateway and security gateway, thereby greatly reducing the costs of deployment, operation and maintenance.